SS-9098/Space-Game-2.0/README.md

 - Clear out the aliens as fast as you can!

 > [!IMPORTANT]
-> Make sure your machine has JRE version 8 or later installed!
+> Make sure your machine has Java version 8 or later installed!